AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/customizing/use-cif-pickers.md

 The category picker field supports the following optional properties:

-- selectionId(id, uid, path, idAndUrlPath, uidAndUrlPath) - allows to choose the category attribute to be returned by the picker (default = id).
+- selectionId(id, uid, slug, idAndUrlPath, uidAndUrlPath) - allows to choose the category attribute to be returned by the picker (default = id).
 The idAndUrlPath & uidAndUrlPath are special options that store the category id/uid and url_path separated by a | character like for example 1|men/tops.
 - multiple (true, false) - enable the selection of one or multiple categories (default = false)

 Also, standard diaglog field properties like `name`, `fieldLabel`, or `fieldDescription` are supported as well.